-We begin shipping our bulbs in early March.
+We begin shipping our bulbs in late February and early March.
 One rumor circulating is that Spring sales of bulbs is not a good thing.
 However, from our experience as cut flower growers AND as gardeners, we can assure you that this is a very feasible and rewarding manner in which to obtain spectacular bloom at a time little else is happening, i.e, September and even October if you want to push your luck.
 In fact, we market bulbs into early June.

 OUR POLICY IS FULL DISCLOSURE in marketing bulbs in the Spring.
 If the bulbs are a little sprouted, we discount them accordingly and point out the disadvantages of over-sprouted bulbs.
 We absolutely won’t sell anything that’s only fit for livestock fodder, and certainly never aim to deceive the customer.